viestimedia/clib/README.md

 npm link @viestimedia/clib
 ```

 Now, when you build the library (`npm run build`), it should automatically update in the project you linked it to.

+There's also a `npm run build:watch` option.
+So you don't have to manually run `npm run build` every time you make a change just to see it in the project you linked it to.

 You can also work on the components in isolation by running `npm run dev`.
 Include your components in `App.tsx` to see them in action.